PoTsungChen/Global-Layoff-Analysis/README.md

 The Goal: Analyze the relationship between funds_raised and percentage_laid_off to determine if capital-heavy companies have better "burn-rate" management than leaner startups.

 ## Methodology
-1. **Data Cleaning**\
+**Data Cleaning**
-The raw data required significant preprocessing before analysis could begin.
-I followed a multi-step staging approach to ensure data integrity:
- * Staging: Created a stg_layoffs table to preserve the original raw data.
+1. Staging: Created a stg_layoffs table to preserve the original raw data.
- * Deduplication: Used ROW_NUMBER() OVER(PARTITION BY...) to identify and remove duplicate entries.
+2. Deduplication: Used ROW_NUMBER() OVER(PARTITION BY...) to identify and remove duplicate entries.
- * Standardization:
+3. Standardization:
     * Trimmed whitespace from company names.
     * Standardized industry labels (e.g., merging "Crypto Currency" and "Crypto").
     * Fixed geographic inconsistencies (e.g., ensuring "United States" was uniform).
-* Null Handling & Imputation: * Used COALESCE to fill missing values in total_laid_off and funds_raised with 0 to prevent calculation errors.
+4. Null Handling & Imputation: * Used COALESCE to fill missing values in total_laid_off and funds_raised with 0 to prevent calculation errors.
     Populated missing industry and country data by joining the table against itself where location data was present.

-2. **Exploratory Data Analysis (EDA)**\
+**Exploratory Data Analysis (EDA)**
-With the cleaned data, I explored several key business questions:
- * Temporal Trends: Which months or years saw the highest spikes in layoffs?
+1. Temporal Trends: Which months or years saw the highest spikes in layoffs?
- * Industry Impact: Which sectors (e.g., Tech, Retail, Finance) were hit the hardest?
+2. Industry Impact: Which sectors (e.g., Tech, Retail, Finance) were hit the hardest?
- * Company Size & Funding: Is there a correlation between the amount of funds raised and the percentage of the workforce laid off?
+3. Company Size & Funding: Is there a correlation between the amount of funds raised and the percentage of the workforce laid off?
- * Geography: Which countries and cities emerged as "hotspots" for workforce reductions?
+4. Geography: Which countries and cities emerged as "hotspots" for workforce reductions?

 ## Results
 1. Industry Concentration: The Tech and Retail sectors accounted for over 45% of all global layoffs in 2023, signaling a significant market correction following the post-pandemic hiring surge.